 Another aspect of the forex market that is considered a risk and brings with it a bad reputation, is leverage.
 In forex, it’s common to give away huge leverage in exchange for the money an investor invests.
 In many countries, it’s easy to receive 50 to 1 with a security deposit to cover the potential loss that may incur in your investments.
 It’s not actually for the holding of the assets (we’re buying contracts, not actually owning assets remember?).

 It’s very easy to get very high leverage and the numbers can vary from 25 to 1, all the way to 4000 to 1.

-Using high leverage involves taking a lot of risk.
-Because it’s available and easy to receive in forex, people tend to take it and losses are unavoidable and incidentally happen very fast.
+Using high leverage involves taking a lot of risks.
+Because it’s available and easy to receive in the forex, people tend to take it and losses are unavoidable and incidentally happen very fast.

 It’s important to understand that in the 8 major currencies, they are all stable in relation to each other.
 If you’re trading a combo, it’s a balanced and stable environment.
 Changes between the values of two pairs of any combos are usually very low.
 Less than 1% in a day.